 Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 You can read my book Manic Kingdom here (fair warning: it’s fictionalized but based on a true story and it is not a comfortable read.
-It’s an uncomfortable read.)
+It’s a very uncomfortable read, but I’m told it’s a page-turner.)

 Good Mantras to live by: